acceleratedscience/openad-toolkit/examples/models_api/README.md

 ## What does OpenAD model service do?

-OpenAD model inference API enables you to run model inference as a service (MIaaS).
+OpenAD model inference API enables you to run model inference as a service (IaaS).
 Public models are available to anyone by connecting to OpenAD model service with an api key.
 Private models can also be hosted by the service so you can run inference without installing Python packages locally, downloading model checkpoints, and other technical details.